marcelokathmk/travel-app/README.md

 1. Clone the repositorie using `git clone`;
 2. Enter in the cloned repositorie using `cd`;
+3. Execute the command `mvn clean package` to build the application;
 3. Choose one of the following profiles:

 ### Profiles
 * test (Whithout Docker)
-	- Execute the command `mvn clean package` to build the application
-	- After build, execute the application with command `java -jar -Dspring.profiles.active=test target/travelApp-0.0.1-SNAPSHOT.jar`
+	- Execute the application with command `java -jar -Dspring.profiles.active=test target/travelApp-0.0.1-SNAPSHOT.jar`
 	- Run the application with [H2](https://www.h2database.com) embedded database.
 After sucess to load the appliaciton, you can see the database console in the [link](http://localhost:8090/h2-console)
 	- JDBC URL: jdbc:h2:mem:cocus_db, User Name: sa, Password: (keep empty)